 The traditional approach to new product development and launch is not wrong but risky.
 In the traditional approach, teams primarily focus only on generating new sales.
 All the different steps that a new product team has to go through are designed to be finished so that the sales teams can sell the product as quickly as possible.
 This process lacks valuable learning along the way.
 So whether it works for one time or whether it doesn’t work at all, the teams neither know how to repeat success nor what to improve the next time around.

-A growth mindset is about firing more shots to learn and refine strategy
+A growth mindset requires firing more shots to learn and refine new product strategy

 Today tools and technologies offer a better approach.
 Companies need continuous experimentations to learn and refine launches to ensure meeting growth goals.
 Generally, product and engineering teams are designed to conduct the R&D and development experiments.
 PMs are used to set up experiments for the new user experiences and engineers and scientists are used to trying different math, partner APIs, etc. In addition to these, teams need experiments for acquisition (starting ideally with their current customers), onboarding (ability to quickly deliver value), etc. A modern product development and launch process look like this: